one-for-all/one-for-all.github.io/content/posts/japanese_language.md

 date: "2024-02-22"
 ---

-1. It is not esay to learn a new skill.
+1. It is not easy to learn a new skill.
 Learning a new skill might appear to be easy, because you often do not have a good standard for comparison, since most people are very poor on that skill.
 But when learning a second language, it is very easy to compare against native speakers and realize your insufficiency.

 2. However, mastering a new skill is also not as hard as one might imagine.
 You just need to put in real effort, and you can become pro, just like many non-native speakers who can speak as well as or even better than native speakers.